sydneehaley/devFinder/README.md

 # devFinder

-A job board for web and software developers.
+A job board for software engineers.

 ## Author